Coupling induced emergent topology in a two-leg fermionic ladder: Results

-To this end, we compute the energy gap ($G$), defined as the energy difference between the two eigenstates at the middle of the bulk gap (i.e., at half-filling), and is given by $G=E_{L}-E_{L-1}$ under OBC.
+Based on the analysis of the appearance of zero-energy edge modes under OBC and the quantized topological invariant $\omega$ under PBC, we now demonstrate the topological phase transitions in the form of phase diagrams.
+For this purpose, we characterize the topological properties of the system as a function of $t_p$ for different values of dimerization strength, that is by fixing $t_2=1.0$ and varying $t_1$.
+To this end, we compute the energy gap ($G$), defined as the energy difference between the two eigenstates at the middle of the bulk gap (i.e., at $\rho=1/2$), and is given by $G=E_{L}-E_{L-1}$ under OBC.
 The plot of $G$ (color coded) as a function of $t_p$ and $t_1$ while fixing $t_2=1.0$ is shown in Fig.~\ref{fig:phase_diagram_varying_t1}(a).
-The blue regions, where $G$ vanishes, indicate the presence of degenerate zero-energy modes at half-filling, whereas the in the gray region, $G$ acquires finite values due to the absence of any degenerate edge states.
+The blue regions, where $G$ vanishes, indicate the presence of degenerate zero-energy modes at $\rho=1/2$, whereas in the gray region, $G$ acquires finite values due to the absence of any degenerate edge states.
 For a fixed $t_1$, $G$ remains zero up to a critical value of $t_p$, beyond which it becomes finite, suggesting a topological phase transition.
-The point at which this topological phase transition occurs agrees well with our analytical boundary at $t_p=2t(t_1+t_2)$ (indicated by the red line with circles).
-Note that at $t_1=t_2$, the entire bulk is gapless up to $t_p\leq2$ indicated by solid cyan line in Fig.~\ref{fig:phase_diagram_varying_t1}(a).
-In Fig.~\ref{fig:phase_diagram_varying_t1}(b) we plot the bulk topological invariant $\omega/\pi$ (the winding number) defined in Eq.~\eqref{eq:berry_phase} for the similar parameters as in Fig.~\ref{fig:phase_diagram_varying_t1}(a).
+The point at which this topological phase transition occurs agrees well with the analytical boundary at $t_p=\sqrt{2t(t_1+t_2)}$ (indicated by the red line with circles).
+Note that at $t_1=t_2$, the entire bulk is gapless up to $t_p\leq2$ indicated by the horizontal solid line in Fig.~\ref{fig:phase_diagram_varying_t1}(a).
+In Fig.~\ref{fig:phase_diagram_varying_t1}(b) we plot the bulk topological invariant $\omega/\pi$ (the winding number) defined in Eq.~\eqref{eq:berry_phase} for the same parameters as in Fig.~\ref{fig:phase_diagram_varying_t1}(a).
 The values of $\omega/\pi=1~(0)$ confirms the topological (trivial) regions.
-This clearly complements the topological to trivial phase transition and the gapless line obtained using the gap $G$ in Fig.~\ref{fig:phase_diagram_varying_t1}(a).
+This clearly complements the topological to trivial phase transition as a function of $t_p$.
 Note that in the gapless region at $t_1=t_2=1.0$ and up to $t_p\leq2$, the invariant is ill-defined due to the absence of a bulk energy gap and hence the value is not fixed in these parameter regimes.
-However, the regions of $t_1<t_2$ and $t_1>t_2$ are topologically distinct, which we clarify in the following section.